 An Eurosceptic party dominates the Twitter campaign

 As we showed in a preliminary analysis, social media use is not equally widespread across political parties.
 Also, if we were to judge from Twitter activity, Germany’s political landscape would look much different than the reality (or than the image offered by the polls before the vote).
 Political parties, in fact, differ greatly in the use they make of social media, and in their ability to trigger participation and engagement in the campaign.
 In the development of the Twitter campaign, the far-right party Alternative for Germany (AfD) emerged as the leading actor, thanks to an effective use of social media strategies by their candidates.

-AfD candidates were by far the most prolific: on average, they tweeted 5.3 times per day (against 2.9 tweets sent by other candidates).
-Furthermore, messages from AfD candidates generated a wider reaction; the average tweet from an AfD candidate got retweeted 8.9 times, compared to an average of about 1.7 times for other parties’ tweets.
+AfD candidates were by far the most prolific: on average, they tweeted 4.73 times per day (against an average of 2.16 tweets sent by other candidates).
+Furthermore, messages from AfD candidates generated a wider reaction; the average tweet from an AfD candidate got retweeted 8.5 times, compared to an average of about 1.7 times for other parties’ tweets.
 This latter result reflects the fact that AfD supporters on Twitter outnumbered those who interacted with other parties’ candidates.
 Also, they tended to disseminate AfD content more actively (in terms of average number of retweets) than other parties’ supporters (Fig. 1).